Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 Where the module could not connect, including additional details such as “Invalid Endpoint”.

-.. note:: if the module is already connected sending a CONNECT won’t return an error – it would simply return “OK CONNECTED”.
+.. note:: If the module is already connected sending a CONNECT won’t return an error – it would simply return “OK CONNECTED”.

-.. note:: if connection fails a timestamp of the event will be retained to ensure that subsequent connection attempts do not exceed backoff timing limits.
+.. note:: If connection fails a timestamp of the event will be retained to ensure that subsequent connection attempts do not exceed backoff timing limits.
 Any request to reconnect falling foul of the timing limits will simply be delayed by the module, and attempted automatically according to the backoff algorithm.

 Example code: